-The applicant is requesting a Setback Variance to allow a dwelling to encroach into the five-feet (5') side yard setback in an R-1, Single-Family Residential Urban District; the Unified Development Code does not allow structures to be located in the five-feet (5') side yard setback in an R-1, Single-Family Residential Urban District.
+The applicant is requesting a Side Yard Setback Variance to allow construction of an open carport less than five feet (5') from the side property line in an R-1, Single-Family Residential Urban District; the Unified Development Code requires all structures to be a minimum of five feet (5') from the side property line in an R-1, Single-Family Residential Urban District.
+The applicant proposes to construct the carport approximately three-feet (3') from the side property line, and in front of an existing garage which is approximately 1.7-feet off the side property line.
+The proposed carport would not be attached to the existing garage.